Skip to main content

 This is one of the latest sweets from the Vitest buffet.
 Vitest can run your tests in a real browser.

-It is still experimental so it is still early to draw conclusions, but right now, we think that Playwright Component Testing approach is more suitable.
-We will elaborate on this in a future chapter.
+It is still experimental so it is still early to draw conclusions, but right now, I think that Playwright Component Testing approach is more suitable.
+I will elaborate on this in a future chapter.

 ๐ŸŽฏ Conclusionโ€‹